ma-friedl/canopyModel/README.md

 4. LeafDat.R: code to read and summarize leaf-level reflectance data from Sophie Dillen

-5. B+GModel.R: code to invert LAIs from HLS VIs and plot results
+5. InvertB+G.R: code to invert LAIs from HLS VIs and plot results